3seoksw/job-scraper/README.md

-# Job Scrapper Using Python
+# Job Scraper Using Python

 This is a simple project which will scrap data from websites.